cloudevents/spec/cloudevents/working-drafts/dds-protocol-binding.md

 inspecting the `content-type` [Header][dds-message-header] of the DDS message.

-If the header is present and its value is 'cloudevent/json', the receiver decodes the message as JSON data.
+If the header is present and its value is `cloudevent/json`, the receiver decodes the message as JSON data.

-If the header is present and its value is 'application/cloudevent+dds', the receiver decodes the message into the DDS message format, using the 'dataencoding' attribute to determine the encoding of the message body.
-There are three valid values of the 'dataencoding' attribute currently supported:
+If the header is present and its value is `application/cloudevent+dds`, the receiver decodes the message into the DDS message format, using the `dataencoding` attribute to determine the encoding of the message body.
+There are three valid values of the `dataencoding` attribute currently supported:
-- 'text' for ASCII text
+- `text` for ASCII text
-- 'binary' for binary data
+- `binary` for binary data
-- 'json' for JSON data
+- `json` for JSON data

-The 'content-type' of the DDS message is required to be consistent with the 'datacontenttype' attribute.
+The `content-type` of the DDS message is required to be consistent with the `datacontenttype` attribute.

-If a receiver finds a CloudEvents type as per the above rule, but with a 'dataencoding' that it cannot handle, it MAY treat the event as binary and forward it to another party as-is.
+If a receiver finds a CloudEvents type as per the above rule, but with a `dataencoding` that it cannot handle, it MAY treat the event as binary and forward it to another party as-is.

 When the `content-type` header value is not set, knowing when the message ought to be parsed as a CloudEvent can be a challenge.
-While this specification can not mandate that senders do not include any of the CloudEvents headers when the message is not a CloudEvent, it would be reasonable for a receiver to assume that if the message has all of the mandatory CloudEvents attributes as headers then it's probably a CloudEvent.
+While this specification can not mandate that senders do not include any of the CloudEvents headers when the message is not a CloudEvent, it would be reasonable for a receiver to assume that if the message has all of the mandatory CloudEvents attributes as headers then it`s probably a CloudEvent.
 However, as with all CloudEvent messages, if it does not adhere to all of the normative language of this specification then it is not a valid CloudEvent.

 ### 3.1.
 Keys

-The 'datakey' of the DDS message MAY be populated.
+The `datakey` of the DDS message MAY be populated.
 A _key field_ in DDS is way to uniquely identify individual instances of data being published to a topic.
 For example, if you are publishing data to a Temperature Topic dealing with temperature readings from different sensors, the sensor ID could be a key field.